huddaannaa/Elastic-SIEM-Middleware-Anonymizer/README.md

 * **API-key auth**
   `/analyze_alert` is protected by a shared secret in the header.

-For production, you may also want:
+Additional recommended hardening in production:

-* Network-level restrictions (firewall / IP allow-lists).
+* Network-level restrictions (firewall / IP allow-lists)
-* Rate limiting and circuit breakers for noisy rules.
+* Rate limiting and circuit breakers for noisy rules
-* Secret detectors (JWTs, API keys, cloud credentials) that block rather than tokenize.
+* Secret detectors (JWTs, API keys, cloud credentials) that **block** instead of tokenizing
+* Centralized logging (without raw alert bodies) for auditability

 ---

+## ⚠️ Limitations & responsibilities

+* This project **reduces risk**, but does not magically guarantee that no sensitive data ever leaves.
+* Regex and field lists may miss new formats or fields; you should:

+  * Review your SIEM schema
+  * Add patterns and sensitive paths over time
+* You are responsible for:

+  * Compliance with your organization’s data policies
+  * Legal/regulatory constraints for using external AI services

+Treat this as a **privacy guardrail**, not a complete DLP solution.

+---

+## 🧭 Roadmap Ideas

+Potential future enhancements:

+* Optional indexing of analysis into Elasticsearch / OpenSearch.
+* Per-source rate limiting and usage metrics.
+* Better default patterns for secrets and tokens.
+* Test suite with sample SIEM / Wazuh / ECS alerts.
+* Configurable “no-send” rules (block certain alerts entirely).

+---

+## 🤝 Contributing

+Pull requests and issues are welcome.

+Ideas to contribute:

+* New anonymization rules for specific products or log sources
+* Additional SIEM integration examples
+* Improved default prompt templates
+* Tests and CI configs

 ---